Recording Methodology

 For the live perfomances, the method I'm using to record is pretty unsophisticated.
 My recipe:

 For the arranged pieces, I upload an MP3 recording from my modest catalog of unreleased music.
 These are either edited piano works, 8 bit arrangements from an archaic ad-lib package called "MusicianI," or 16 bit MIDI sequences performed on whatever synthesizers I had at the time.
+Please check back and listen, as I really enjoy playing for others and have no audience in my home.
+Thanks for stopping by! |

 5 Comments: